Thermodynamics of Geodetic Brane Gravity: Thermodynamics of GBG model

-\twocolumngrid Employing conventional definitions of classical thermodynamics, we can write \cite{callen}
+Employing conventional definitions of classical thermodynamics, we can write \cite{callen}

 Both expressions denote specific heat at constant volume $V$ and constant pressure $p$, respectively.
 Here, $U$ represents the internal energy of the system, while $h$ represents its enthalpy. $T$ is the temperature of the fluid.
 If we consider the volume enclosed by the apparent horizon, then we can write $U = \rho V = (4\pi/3) R^{3}_{A}\rho$ and $h=(\rho + p)V=(4\pi/3)(\rho + p)R^{3}_{A}$.
 Therefore, since all quantities depend on cosmic time, $C_{V}=(dU/dz)(dT/dz)^{-1}$ and $C_{p}=(dh/dz)(dT/dz)^{-1}$.
-If we focus on the case $\omega=0$, then the internal energy and enthalpy coincide, leading to the same expressions for the specific heats of the matter content, then we have the following from the use of Eqs (\ref{approxi}), (\ref{rho2}) and (\ref{eq:radius}) with $\kappa_{G}=1$
+If we focus on the case $\omega=0$, then the internal energy and enthalpy coincide under the assumption of a barotropic equation of state, leading to the same expressions for the specific heats, then we have the following from the use of Eqs (\ref{approxi}), (\ref{rho2}) and (\ref{eq:radius}) with $\kappa_{G}=1$

 which are negative and correspond to the lowest order contribution of the parameter $\beta$.
+Far from being an instability in the conventional fluid sense, negative heat capacity is a hallmark of self-gravitating systems, as established by Lynden-Bell \cite{Lynden_Bell_1999}.
+Just as a black hole heats up as it radiates (loses mass), the GBG model exhibits this inverse temperature-energy relationship.
+This confirms that the geometric corrections preserve the essential gravitational thermodynamic character of the apparent horizon, distinguishing it from a standard extensive gas.
 The fact that $\left|C_{V,p}\right| \gg 1$ arises from the parameter $\beta$, which satisfies the condition $\beta \ll 1$.
-The adiabatic index $\gamma$ is given by the quotient $C_{p}/C_{V}$, which in our case is equal to 1.
-Due to the relation $\gamma = 1+\omega$, we observe that the result is consistent since we are considering $\omega=0$.
-Additionally, this indicates that the cosmic fluid is incompressible ($p=0$) because the above expression is equivalent to $C_{p}-C_{V}=0$.
-This latter result implies that the expansion of the cosmic fluid is not significantly influenced by temperature changes or heat input, but rather solely by the expansion of spacetime.
 Given that both specific heats have the same sign, we have an expanding accelerated universe as established in \cite{Saha_2025}.
-Since we are only considering a standard dark matter sector, it implies that the geometric modifications introduced by the GBG model are sufficient to induce a state of accelerated cosmic expansion. \onecolumngrid
+Since we assume that the matter content consists solely of the standard dark matter sector ($\omega = 0$), it implies that the geometric modifications introduced by the GBG model are sufficient to induce a state of accelerated cosmic expansion. \onecolumngrid